Your Furniture Plant Promised a Ship Date Before Anyone Checked the Steel Was Actually Coming

 Exactly what you get

 A supply chain system that ties your messy supplier reality to the ship-date promises your Grand Rapids salespeople make: live lead times against configured orders, cascade alerts when a steel or foam delay threatens a commitment, and component availability checked before sales commits.
-It integrates with your ERP, inventory management, and warehouse management system, and surfaces in business intelligence dashboards for on-time performance and supplier reliability.
+It integrates with your ERP, inventory management, and warehouse management system, and surfaces in business intelligence (BI) dashboards for on-time performance and supplier reliability.

 How to choose a developer in Grand Rapids